-Periodical VAT returns must be submitted by electronic means to Hungarian VAT authorities before the 20th day of the month [20 of N+1] following the tax period [month/quarter], and annual returns by February 25th of the year following the reference tax year.
+The VAT return must be filed electronically before the 20th day of the month [20 of N+1] following the tax period [month/quarter], and annual returns by February 25th of the year following the reference tax year.

-The tax period shall be set by each Member State at one month, two months or three months.
-Member States may, however, set different tax periods provided those ones do not exceed one year.
-The VAT return shall be submitted by a deadline to be determined by Member States.
-That deadline may not be more than two months after the end of each taxable period (Art.
+Member States set the duration of the taxable period at one, two or three months.
+However, they may set different periods provided they do not exceed one year.
+The VAT return must be submitted within a period to be determined by the Member States.
+This deadline may not be more than two months after the end of each taxable period (Art.
 250 of the VAT Directive).

 Interim payments are not required.